 Life since the Vietnamese War has not been easy for many Vietnamese.
 Vietnam was isolated from most of the world.
-There were re-education camps, an exodus of Vietnamese people who were known to the world as the boat people, plus wars with Cambodia and China.
-An American trade embargo and no diplomatic relations with the United States was limiting Vietnam’s economic potential growth.
-But, now all that has changed, as Vietnam today, is on the economic growth track to be one of the new fast-growing Asian economies.
+There were re-education camps, an exodus of Vietnamese people known to the world as the boat people, plus wars with Cambodia and China.
+An American trade embargo and no diplomatic relations with the United States limited Vietnam’s economic potential growth.
+But, now all that has changed, as Vietnam today is on the economic growth track to be one of the new fast-growing Asian economies.

 War is never an easy thing for any side.
 When Vietnam unified the country in 1975, it also closed itself off from the rest of the world for many years.
 Perhaps they just needed time to help the country become completely unified.

 To read more about Vietnam’s history before 1975, you can read our blog, A Brief History of Vietnam, What You Need to Know.

 In 1976, after North Vietnam captured control of South Vietnam, Vietnam was unified into one country.
 It was officially renamed, The Socialist Republic of Vietnam, and its capital was renamed Hanoi, Vietnam.
 The Viet Cong was dissolved.

 Vietnam did not appoint or vote on a President; instead, the Communist Party of Vietnam appointed its first leader as a General Secretary, Le Duan.
 Le Duan was a Communist politician that worked very closely with Ho Chi Minh during the Vietnamese- American war.
 He believed that the north and south of Vietnam needed to be unified at all costs.
 He rose very quickly in the ranks of the Communist Party.